LaWebcapsule/orbits/pages/executor.md

 # Executor

-Executor allows action to be run in specific context.
+Executor allows Action to be run in a specific context.
 For example, assume you want to build an app and this process requires external dependencies, like grunt, java, composer...
-You can specify that an action will be run in a docker or in a lambda or in any other managed by an executor.
+You can specify that an Action will be run in a docker or in a lambda or in any other context managed by an executor.

-# Specify an executor
+# Specify an Executor

-You only need to add to the action class
+You only need to add to the Action class

 ```typescript